loopbackio/loopback.io/pages/en/lb4/FAQ.md

 ### Does JavaScript still work?

-LoopBack.next itself is written in [TypeScript](https://www.typescriptlang.org) (that compiles to JavaScript), but it supports applications written in both TypeScript and JavaScript.
+LoopBack 4 itself is written in [TypeScript](https://www.typescriptlang.org) (that compiles to JavaScript), but it supports applications written in both TypeScript and JavaScript.
 The documentation assumes you have a basic understanding of the JavaScript language; and when it says "JavaScript" it is understood to mean ECMAScript version 6 (ES6).

 Some of the examples use ES6 syntax.
 We encourage you to get familiar with ES6 constructs such as arrow functions, classes, template literals, let, and const statements.